Our Beatrix Potter tour is back for the season!

 Here are just some of the highlights:

 Hawkshead is a charming medieval village of narrow alleys and characterful squares in the valley between Lakes Windermere and Coniston.
-Hawkshead is home to a Grammar School which was established in 1585 and where the famous Lake District poet, William Wordsworth went to school.
+Hawkshead is home to the Grammar School of the famous poet William Wordsworth which was established in 1585.
 There has also been a church on the hill overlooking the village since the 14th Century but the current church was built in the 16th Century.
 It's a fantastic place to explore, with lots of unique shops and cafe's to visit.

 We couldn't have a Beatrix Potter inspired tour without visiting the magnificient Hill Top.
 Hill Top was bought by Beatrix Potter in 1906 eventually leaving it to the National Trust on her death in 1943.
 It was opened to the public by the Trust in 1946 and displayed many of her original drawings but these have subsequently been moved to the old offices of William Heelis where they are currently displayed.
 Hill Top remains open to the public as a museum to Beatrix and still retains the character of the house as it was when she died.
 For an additional £11.80 per adult and £5.90 per child you can enjoy a guided tour of the house, or you can simply admire the house from the outside and take a walk through the gardens.